uttu540/Housing-Price-Prediction/README.md

 We have used a supervised machine learning algorithm - linear regression

 But before applying the algorithm we did data analysis and feature preprocessing which is present in the jupyter notebook.

+Please change the path while importing the dataset.